logo

 1. Earn a bachelor’s degree that includes an approved teacher preparation program.

-The first step to becoming certified as a teacher in South Dakota is to gain a bachelor’s degree or higher from an accredited college or university that includes a teacher preparation program from an educator preparation provider (EPP) approved by the SD Department of Education.
+The first step to becoming certified as a teacher in South Dakota is to earn a bachelor’s degree or higher from an accredited college or university.
+The bachelor’s degree major will depend on the grade level and subject to be taught.
+All prospective teachers will also complete a teacher preparation program as part of the bachelor’s degree.
+The DOE offers a list of approved educator preparation providers (EPPs) on its website.

 2. Complete a student teaching placement.